stuartstobie/casino-pairing/CHALLENGE.md

 ### Get started
 1. Start the service by running `yarn dev`
 2. Explore the app.
-Explore the Code.
-Explore the Console Output (browser/terminal).
+Explore the code.
+Explore the console output (browser/terminal).
 Explore the tests.

 ### THE FUN BEGINS